-When you register for classes, health insurance will be added to your account if you meet the registration requirements as above.
+When you register for classes, health insurance will be added to your account if you meet the registration requirements as indicated in the policy.
 If you have health insurance that is equivalent to, or exceeds, the health insurance offered by the University, you may complete the online waiver process requesting to waive UToledo's insurance by logging in to the UToledo portal.